tamarin-prover/tamarin-prover/src/006_protocol-specification-processes.md

 ```
 in(x); let <'pair',y,z> = x in out(z); out(z)
 ```
+To avoid user errors, pattern matchings are explicit in which variables they bind and which they compare for equality, e.g.,
+`let <y,=z>=x in ..` compares with y and binds to x.
-(Note: previous version of Tamarin/SAPIC considered let-bindings as syntactic sugar adhering to the same rules as [let-bindings in rules](#sec:let-rules).
+(Note: previous versions of Tamarin/SAPIC considered let-bindings as syntactic sugar adhering to the same rules as [let-bindings in rules](#sec:let-rules).
-Now `let` is a first-class primitive.)
+Now `let` is a first-class primitive. )

 The types of processes so far consists of actions that are separated with a semicolon `;` and are terminated with `0`, which is called the terminal process or null process.
 This is a process that does nothing.